Topological rigidity of quasitoric manifolds: The canonical model

-Now, we give the inverse of the construction.
-We start with a simple manifold with corners $X$ and a map $\Lambda$ that satisfies the above condition about the non-empty intersections of the facets.
-Given a point $x \in X$, the smallest face which contains $x$ is the intersection $X_{i_1}{\cap}\dots {\cap} X_{i_m}$ of all facets with $x\in X_{i_j}$.
-We define $T(x)$ to be the subtorus of $T$ generated by the circle subgroups corresponding to ${\Lambda}(X_{i_1})$, \dots , ${\Lambda}(X_{i_m})$.
-We define:
+Now, we give the inverse of the construction (\cite{bp}, Construction 2.2.2).
+We start with a compact manifold with corners $X$ and a map $\Lambda$ that satisfies Property (*) above.
+Such a pair $(X, {\Lambda})$ is called a {\it characteristic pair} and $\Lambda$ the {\it characteristic map}.
+For $x\in X$, we denote by $F(x)$ the smallest face of $X$ that contains $x$ in its relative interior.